PaimaStudios/paima-engine/documentation/paimaConcise.md

 }

-// Initialize consumer with a string of a specific concise encoding version (defaults to V1).
+// Initialize consumer with a string of a specific concise encoding version (defaults to V1). initialize(input: string, version?: ConciseEncodingVersion);
-// Of note, initialize will work with both compressed (in hex) and uncompressed concisely encoded strings
-// of the correct version.
-initialize(input: string, version?: ConciseEncodingVersion);

 // The original input string which was provided to the consumer.
-// Optionally allows the caller to ask for the initial input to be decompressed.
+// Optionally allows the caller to ask for the initial input to be decompressed (if in V1, decompress does nothing).
 // Default to `false`.
 initialInput(decompress?: bool) -> string;